What is Small and Medium-sized Enterprises (SME) : Definition and Examples

 (SME) Small and Midsize Enterprise Market Definition:

 Small and Medium-Sized Enterprises (smes) are defined as a segment comprising a small business with 30 to 250 employees.
 These are businesses that fall within certain size thresholds, usually in terms of revenue, assets, or number of employees.
 International groups like the World Bank, the OECD, the European Union, the United Nations, and the World Trade Organization use the term SME.
-It play a crucial role in the economy, contributing significantly to employment, innovation, and economic growth.

 Finding multibagger stocks is important for building wealth.
 Discover potential multibaggers at Sovrenn Discovery